My Al Capone Museum | home

 April 1,1924, Salvatore "Frank" Capone is shot and killed by officers seeking gangsters throwing around muscle to sway voters during elections in Cicero.

 22nd street and Cicero Avenue.
 Salvatore Frank Capone's murder site.
 He was gunned down by police in a shootout in front of 2219 South Chicago Avenue.
-Frank, along with his cousin Charles Fischetti, and a third stocky gun wielding man were chased by police.
+Frank, along with his cohort Charles Fischetti, and a third stocky gun wielding man were chased by police.
 Some bystanders and the owners/employees of the Hawthorne Tailors Shop said that Frank did not shoot at all, but police contradicted this theory and claimed that he shot twice at them and when his third shot jammed, they reciprocated and he was hit directly through the heart.
 Fischetti was caught while running through the brush.
 The third stocky man got away.
 Fischetti told police that he and Frank were not there for intimidations concerning the Cicero elections.
 He stated that they were there to open a restaurant at the Hawthorne Hotel, and had to see the boss of the place to discuss this.
 Police knew full well Fischetti was lying through his teeth.
 There had been many kidnappings and savage beatings reported to police.
 Many of candidate Klenha rivals were roughed up and abducted by gangsters to ensure his win at the polls.
 Women and men voters were scared off at polling stations when gangsters waved their guns and employed muscular activity as forms of intimidation.

 ( Photo courtesy of Mr. Larry Raeder).